Do0mi/magnet/DASHBOARD_ENDPOINTS_REPORT.md

 **All fields are optional** - Only provided fields will be updated.

 **Status Management / إدارة الحالة:**
-- If `status` is set to 'approved', product is automatically allowed
+- If `status` is set to 'approved', product is automatically allowed (`isAllowed: true`)
-- If `status` is set to 'declined', product is automatically disallowed
+- If `status` is set to 'declined', product is automatically disallowed (`isAllowed: false`)
 - Status changes trigger email notifications to product owner
+- When status changes to 'approved', `approvedBy` is set to current user and `declinedReason` is cleared
+- When status changes to 'declined', `declinedReason` can be provided
+- Email notifications include product name, owner name, action by, and timestamp

 **Response / الاستجابة:**
 ```json